Wait for it!

 A commonly used controlling technique used by narcissists is gaslighting.
 The controller creates mental instability in others by confusing realities.

 In a 1939 play, Patrick Hamilton portrayed a man’s malicious acts that were intended to convince his wife she was going crazy and then to have her committed to a “lunatic asylum.”
 The husband (Mr. Manningham) manipulated events and conversations to destabilize Mrs. Manningham’s world.
 Powerful emotions of love may have a chaotic impact on our lives.
 Healthy relationships harness strong feelings, organizing the emotions into secure circles of trust, creating strength from the vulnerability rather than hurt.
 Science has strongly shown that healthy bonds increase longevity, support mental wellness, and improve over-all happiness.
-Loving partners work together, creating livable solutions to the countless conflicts inevitably faced when individuals choose to share a life together.
+Loving partners work together, creating livable solutions to the countless conflicts inevitably faced when they choose to share a life together.

 Unfortunately, some relationships hurt rather than build.
 Some partners seek relationship stability through domination.
 Instead of mutually beneficial solutions, they force the other to embrace their tainted view.
 A technique used to achieve this selfish goal is named after Hamilton’s play—gaslighting.
 The gaslighter uses malicious acts and vicious mind games to destabilize a partner, destroying the partner’s confidence and forcing submission to the manipulator’s control.